raspberrypilearning/fruit-salad/en/step_2.md

 A stamp is a copy of the sprite which you can't move once you've stamped it.

 --- task ---

 First open the Fruit salad starter project.
 You will see a backdrop with a tablecloth and a plate.
 There's a menu sprite on the left of the stage and a fruit sprite that has fruit costumes that you'll be able to stamp onto the plate.

---- task ---

-Open a new Scratch project.

 If working **online**, open the [starter project](http://rpf.io/fruit-salad-on){:target="_blank"} in Scratch.